 Please be aware that dogs under 8 months old can be flown into Canada, but they do have slightly different rules and so these need treating with extra care and attention.
 PetAir UK are experts at guiding people through the requirements for their pets to fly to Canada.

 You can find more details on how to import your dog or cat to Canada here.
 This is the website from the government of Canada and outlines all the rules surrounding import of dogs and cats from UK to Canada.
-Alternatively you contact us and we will be more than happy to offer advice and suggestions to help fly your pet to Canada.
+Alternatively you contact us and we will be more than happy to offer advice and suggestions on Canada pet travel.

 Rabies in Canada is very much under control, and so Canada is considered a non-EU listed country.
 This means that flying your pet back from Canada to UK is relatively simple and just requires a rabies vaccine at least 21 days before they fly back to the UK.
 Your dog or cat will not have to serve any quarantine time in UK on landing – assuming all paperwork is correct!Contact Us